GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

  * ``conf``: Directory containing all environment specific configurations.
    Especially noteworthy is the ``chef`` subdirectory which holds the full VM configuration scripts.
-Also contained in this directory are the ``xsl`` templates used for the measure simplification and report generation.
+Also contained in this directory are the ``xsl`` templates used for the measure simplification and report generation and a base ``makefile`` to facilitate the creation of measure cases.

  * ``contrib``: Contributed assets and sourced to be used inside the environment.
 Already contained in this directory is a patched pop-c++